WasabiMushyPeas/E28-Turbo/README.md

 ### Fuel Pump Wiring

-The AEM fuel pump is supposed to be fused at 20amps.
+The AEM or Walbro fuel pump is supposed to be fused at 20amps.
 Therefore the wiring system will need to be upgraded to support this.
 12awg wire is recommended along with at least a 20amp relay (I will use a 35amp relay).

 ### Flex Fuel Sensor

-The flex fuel sensor is not necessary for the build but it is a good idea to have one.
+The flex fuel sensor is not necessary for the build but it is a good idea to have one if you are going to run E85.
 The GM flex fuel sensor is a good choice.

+### Fuel Mixtures